Endurance can be defined as the ability to continue to endure a stress, hardship or level of suffering.

-- Increase efficiency of muscles to absorb and utilise oxygen.
+- Improved efficiency of muscles to absorb and utilise oxygen.

 - Increased efficiency of and total energy produced through the aerobic energy systems.

-- Increase the stores of key aerobic fuels (muscle glycogen, intramuscular triglycerides) and our ability to utilise them during exercise.
+- Greater stores of key aerobic fuels (muscle glycogen, intramuscular triglycerides) and our ability to utilise them during exercise.

 - Improved fatigue resistance of our respiratory, cardiovascular, and muscular systems.
 And, lead to